sudheerj/javascript-interview-questions/README.md

      The setInterval() method is used to call a function or evaluates an expression at specified intervals (in milliseconds).
 For example, let's log a message after 2 seconds using setInterval method,
      ```javascript
      setInterval(function(){ console.log("Good morning"); }, 2000);
      ```
+108. ### Why is JavaScript treated as Single threaded?
+     JavaScript is a single-threaded language.
+Because the language specification does not allow the programmer to write code so that the interpreter can run parts of it in parallel in multiple threads or processes.
+Whereas languages like java, go, C++ can make multi-threaded and multi-process programs.
+109. ### What is an event delegation?
+     Event delegation is a technique for listening to events where you delegate a parent element as the listener for all of the events that happen inside it.
+     For example, if you wanted to detect field changes in inside a specific form, you can use event delegation technique,
+     ```javascript
+     var form = document.querySelector('#registration-form');

+     // Listen for changes to fields inside the form
+     form.addEventListener('input', function (event) {

+     	// Log the field that was changed
+     	console.log(event.target);

+     }, false);
+     ```